noopur-chowdhary/Credit_card_FraudDetection/README.md

 **3) Preprocessing**

 Features are grouped by type and cardinality for efficient preprocessing.
 High-cardinality identifier columns (card_id, user_id, merchant_id) are dropped to avoid excessive dimensionality.
 Low-cardinality categorical features are one-hot encoded, numerical features are standardized, and boolean indicators are passed through unchanged.
 All transformations are applied using a ColumnTransformer to ensure a consistent and reproducible preprocessing pipeline.

+**4) Model Implementation and Evaluation**

+Three machine learning models—Logistic Regression, Random Forest, and XGBoost—are implemented using separate preprocessing–model pipelines to ensure consistent and fair comparison.
+For each model, a classification report is generated, including accuracy, precision, recall, and ROC–AUC metrics.

+Each evaluation metric provides a distinct perspective on model performance: accuracy measures overall correctness, precision reflects the reliability of fraud predictions, recall assesses the model’s ability to detect fraudulent transactions, and ROC–AUC evaluates class separability across decision thresholds.
+Model performance is further analyzed using visualizations such as confusion matrices and bar charts, enabling intuitive comparison and interpretability.